โœŠ๐ŸฟAfrican American History โ€“ 1865 to Present

 Johnson Publishing Company (Ebony and Jet)

-• Founded in 1942 by John H. Johnson—started with a 500500 loan using his mother's furniture as collateral, exemplifying bootstrap entrepreneurship
+• Founded in 1942 by John H. Johnson, who started with a 500500 loan using his mother's furniture as collateral.
+His first publication was Negro Digest, modeled on Reader's Digest, before launching Ebony in 1945 and Jet in 1951.

-• Ebony showcased Black success and middle-class life—countered mainstream media's focus on Black poverty and criminality with images of achievement and aspiration
+• Ebony showcased Black success and middle-class life, countering mainstream media's focus on Black poverty and criminality with images of achievement and aspiration

-• Jet became essential civil rights documentation—its publication of Emmett Till's open-casket photo in 1955 galvanized the movement, showing media's political power
+• Jet became essential civil rights documentation.
+Its publication of Emmett Till's open-casket photo in 1955 galvanized the movement, showing how media ownership could translate directly into political power.

 Essence Communications

-• Founded in 1970, centering Black women's experiences—filled a gap even within Black media, which often prioritized male perspectives
+• Founded in 1970, centering Black women's experiences, filling a gap even within Black media, which often prioritized male perspectives

-• Created space for discussions of beauty, health, and politics—challenged both white beauty standards and sexism within Black communities
+• Created space for discussions of beauty, health, and politics, challenging both white beauty standards and sexism within Black communities

-• Expanded into the Essence Festival—built community through live events, demonstrating how media companies could foster collective identity beyond print
+• Expanded into the Essence Festival (launched 1995 in New Orleans), building community through live events and demonstrating how media companies could foster collective identity beyond print

 Music and Entertainment: Crossover and Cultural Influence